This article was scientifically reviewed by Jessica Bucher

 Despite improved medical technologies, the prevalence of allergies continues to be an ongoing health problem in America.

-The science related to allergy identification and treatments continues to evolve rapidly and as part of this DNA testing for food allergies has made several advancements in recent years.
-Industry leaders admit that the science for DNA allergy testing for food and other allergens is still in its infancy, but with DNA testing for health, fitness, ancestry and a host of other genetic issues, DNA allergy testing has also benefitted as well.
+The science related to allergy identification and treatments continues to evolve rapidly.
+Industry leaders admit that the science for DNA allergy testing for food and other allergens is still in its infancy.

 Food allergy is common among children and adults and recent studies have improved the understanding of the genetic mechanism of food allergies.
 Most food allergies start in childhood, but they can develop at any time of life.

 It isn't clear why, but some adults develop an allergy to a food they used to eat with no problem.
 Sometimes a child outgrows a food allergy only to have it reappear in adulthood.